-- 5. Environmental Studies 318.
+- 5. Anthropology ???.
+"Culture and Development in Kenya."
+This course is designed to introduce students to the various cultural traditions of Kenya, and to explore how development and modernization processes affect culture. - 6.
+Environmental Studies 318.
 "Women, Environment and Development in Africa."
 This course centers around the role of women in development in Africa.
 The course examines how women in Africa, with special reference to Kenya, relate to the physical environment, how they affect and are affected by changes in it and what constraints and options women have as partners in development and environmental conservation.
 Special attention is paid in the course to both official environmental and developmental policies and the role of NGO's and locally organized grass-root movements.
 Women's participation in education and politics are also given attention.
-Issues examined in the course feed into topics explored in the field courses. - 6.
+Issues examined in the course feed into topics explored in the field courses. - 7.
 Modern Languages 101.
 "Kiswahili."
 The Kenya Semester Program recognizes that language skill is imperative to successful cross-cultural learning.
 The study of Kiswahili is deemed essential and is required of all student participants.

-The Kiswahili course is taught in small group situations in order to facilitate better student-instructor ratios and hence increased contact time.
+The Kiswahili course is taught in small group situaions in order to facilitate better student-instructor ratios and hence increased contact time.
 The emphasis of the course is to provide students with an intensive introduction to practical conversational Kiswahili through grammar and conversation.

-- 7. Interdisciplinary Studies 337.
+- 8. Interdisciplinary Studies 337.
 "Internships."
 This course provides students with opportunity to earn academic credit for spending one month (a minimum of 160 hours) with an approved host organization or individual on a project relating to their area of academic interest and specialty.
-In addition to providing practical experience in the student's field, it also provides the students with opportunity during the concluding month of their stay in Kenya to contribute their skills to various Kenyan organization. - 8.
+In addition to providing practical experience in the student's field, it also provides the students with opportunity during the concluding month of their stay in Kenya to contribute their skills to various Kenyan organization. - 9.
 Field Study Course in Tanzania.
 The fourteen-day Field Study Course in Tanzania will provide students wih an integrated perspective on issues of wildlife conservation and development in Tanzania.
 Tanzania has since independence pursued policies based on ujamaa socialism, and only within the past several years has begun to shift towards a market, more capitalist economy.
 In a transition through several distinct environments, including regions continuously inhabited by humans for more than 3 million years, we will examine processes of development and change.
 Topics covered will include archaeology, human evolution, Maasai pastoralist ecology, geology, geography and plant ecology, and wildlife ecology and conservation.